dwani-ai/docs/docs/index.md

 ## System Architecture

-The Dwani.ai engine is designed for modularity and scalability.
+The dwani.ai engine is designed for modularity and scalability.
 Below is a high-level overview of the inference pipeline:

 ![dwani.ai Inference Engine](../images/dwani-inference.drawio.png){ align=center }